Being automation-ready a mandate now for enterprises

 Take, for example, the case of hospitals.
-While a number of functions are done in-house, a number of them can be automated.
+While many functions are done in-house, a number of them can be automated.
 But hospitals are still lagging in terms of adoption of #automation.
-In comparison to this, a number of other sector companies are moving fast on being automated.
+In comparison to this, several other sector companies are moving fast on being automated.
 This includes #retailing, #logistics and #warehousing, travel tour operators, etc. All these industries are using #automation at an advanced level to enrich the user or consumer experience.

 How real is the need for automation?

 To answer this question, let us look into the opportunities and the future demand that is already evident.
 We all agree that there are opportunities for companies to leverage technology and grow.
 However, the #transformation is not a simple, “we sell, you adopt” model.
 The entire application has to integrate with the existing processes and business.
 And a number of sectors and verticals require automation.

 According to a consulting firm AT Kearney’s report Unleashing the power of AI in #Enterprise#Automation, advances in the underlying machine learning algorithms will continue to accelerate, suggesting that the landscape of technologies related to enterprises will continue to evolve and subsequently demand #automation from organisations.

 According to the findings of HFS Research, the enterprise automation and artificial intelligence market will become a USD 10 bn market by the end of 2018.
 Also, the market of the #intelligent #process #automation segment will reach the size of USD 11.5 bn in 2021.